BIGJRA/BIGJRA.github.io/rejuv.md

 able to live a Night Slash or Hyperspace Hole with most Pokemon afterwards.
 Break the shields efficiently and then hammer it hard, preferably with Poison or Steel type physical moves.
-Alternatively, you can nullify the field and Gardevoir's advantagex with Pyukumuku's Purify
-- then Sylveon can set up Misty Terrain, allowing you to knock it out with field-boosted Fairy moves.
+Alternatively, you can nullify the field and Gardevoir's advantagex with Pyukumuku's Purify, then Sylveon can set up Misty Terrain, allowing you to knock it out with field-boosted Fairy moves.

 After defeating it, depending on our choice in a previous past segment,